 Sales and Use Tax Best Practices

-Since most of the largest online sellers like Amazon and eBay are already collecting sales taxes, the impact will be felt primarily by smaller unsuspecting businesses that make sales in states where they are not physically present or collecting sales tax, including many of Amazon’s third party sellers and sellers based outside the U.S.
+Most of the largest online sellers like Amazon and eBay are already collecting sales taxes so the impact of the Wayfair case will be felt primarily by smaller businesses that make sales in states where they are not physically present or collecting sales tax, including many of Amazon’s third party sellers and sellers based outside the U.S.

 To understand the Wayfair decision, it’s important to remember that sales tax nexus determines when a taxpayer has to file tax returns in a state based on the activities conducted in the state.
 Prior to this SCOTUS ruling, nexus was based solely on physical presence.
 Now it can be based on economic activity as well.
 Companies that do not register and collect sales tax in the proper jurisdictions can incur substantial penalties and interest.
 Therefore, it’s important to determine where your company has nexus under the new sales and use tax landscape.